Frequently Asked Questions & Answers on Completion of Profits Tax Returns [BIR51 & BIR52] issued on or after 2 April 2024

 A:

 On the appointment of a provisional liquidator/liquidator, all the powers of the directors in a company shall cease.
 Thereafter, the directors do not have any official capacity to act on behalf of the company under liquidation, including signing tax return.
-In the circumstances, the provisional liquidator/liquidator shall be the only person who is empowered to sign the tax return of a company in liquidation.
+In the circumstances, the provisional liquidator/liquidator should be the only person who is empowered to sign the tax return of a company in liquidation.
 Whilst the provisional liquidator/liquidator may appoint another person to perform certain acts on his behalf, the act of signing a tax return cannot be delegated to that person.
 Profits Tax return of a company in liquidation signed by any person other than the provisional liquidator/liquidator will not be accepted.

 11.